 Particularly promising fields of cooperation have been identified between Finland and India, and these will be used to accelerate collaboration between companies, authorities and experts in a variety of sectors.
 Some of the most recent cooperation initiatives have been made in the fields of vocational training, cyber security, space, the environment, tourism and digitalisation.
 An increasing number of Indian tourists are finding their way to Finland, and Indian specialists make up a significant portion of the international experts working in Finland, especially in the fields of information and communications technology.

-India is also an important international partner to Finland.
-After all, the world’s largest democracy is a champion of the rules-based international order like Finland and has a globally leading role in efforts such as the fight against climate change.
+India is an important international partner to Finland.
+India is the world’s largest democracy and has a globally important role in the fight against climate change.

 Trade and economic relations

 Finland’s trade and economic relations with India rely on our traditional strengths: the export of paper, machinery, equipment and industry services from Finland to India; local production by Finnish companies in the Indian market, particularly in the telecommunications, energy, construction and heavy industry sectors; as well as expert services and R&D activities, especially in the field of digital business solutions.
 India’s exports to Finland are correspondingly centred on pharmaceutical, chemical and textile products.
 Services – particularly in the area of ICT and digital solutions – also have a significant role in Indian exports to Finland.

 The total direct trade between the two states is in the region of EUR 1.5–2 billion annually, roughly equally divided between goods and services.
 Finland has a slight trade surplus with India, especially in the goods trade, but this does not include the significant production volume of Finnish companies in India: telecommunications networks, power plant technology, lifts, excavation and mining equipment, as well as digital solutions developed and manufactured by Finnish companies in India as part of their global production chains.